 3. What to avoid doing when your iPhone is damaged by water

-Things can get even worse if you try to save it using unconventional methods circulated on the Internet.
-When panic takes over, most people would do anything without thinking twice about long-term effects of trying to fix a water damaged iPhone themselves.
+When panic takes over, many people would do anything without thinking twice about the long-term effects of trying to fix a water damaged iPhone themselves.

 Don’t cause even more damage, and refrain from doing the following:

-To recover water damaged iPhone data you can simply follow the steps below.
+Follow the steps below to recover water-damaged iPhone data.
 You can follow the same steps if you want to recover deleted data, even if you lost your iPhone.
-This applies also if you want to recover data from broken iPhones.
+This applies also if you want to recover data from a broken iPhone.